karlnewlin1/GoAmpyWaitlist-2/replit.md

 ## Overview

-GoAmpy is a waitlist management application with a gamified referral system.
+GoAmpy is a production-ready waitlist management application with a gamified referral system and enterprise-grade security features.
 The application features a split-panel landing page where users can interact with an AI chatbot (Ampy) while simultaneously viewing their mission progress and referral incentives.
-Users join the waitlist through a conversational onboarding flow and receive unique referral codes to invite others.
+Users join the waitlist through a conversational onboarding flow and receive cryptographically secure referral codes to invite others.

-The application is built as a modern SaaS platform with a public-facing waitlist system and an admin dashboard for managing entries and analytics.
+The application is built as a modern SaaS platform with a public-facing waitlist system, robust anti-abuse measures, and an admin dashboard for managing entries and analytics.
+It includes PWA support for mobile installation, Web Share API integration, and sophisticated referral tracking.

 ## User Preferences